data-integrations/wrangler/docs/directives/set-record-delim.md

 ## Usage Notes

-Sets the ```delimiter``` for the ```column```.
-This directive applies the record delimiter to generate more records.
-Optionally, one can specify the limit to limit the number of records being generated once the delimiter is applied.
+This directive applies the record delimiter (`delimiter`) to generate additional records using the `column`.
+Optionally, a limit can be specified to control the number of records being generated as the delimiter is applied.